Williamskj/Tech-Blog/README.md

 This is a small tech blog thrown together to use Sequalize, Express.js, Node, Bycript, and other tools.
 It's primary use is to allow clients to create new profiles, create posts, and comment on other user's posts.

 ## UserStory
-AS A manager at an internet retail company
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
+AS A developer who writes about tech
+I WANT a CMS-style blog site
+SO THAT I can publish articles, blog posts, and my thoughts and opinions

 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)